aws-samples/responsible_ai_reduce_hallucinations_for_genai_apps/README.md

 ## Responsible AI: Detecting and Reducing LLM Hallucination with Human in the Loop for Generative AI Applications

-This repository contains notebooks for the AWS Responsible AI __Veracity__ dimension and partnered with __Amazon Machine Learning University__ .
-Our mission is to make Machine Learning accessible to everyone.
-We have courses available across many topics of machine learning and believe knowledge of ML can be a key enabler for success.
 These notebooks represent some real-world use cases to detect and reduce LLM hallucinations with Amazon Bedrock Agents, Amazon Knowledge Bases and RAGAS evaluation framework.

 ---